NOTES FOR IJCSIS REVIEWERS

 Invitation for Qualified Reviewers and Editorial Board Member

 The editorial review board is a key part of IJCSIS journal.
-Researchers and authors are invited to participate in the peer-review process of IJCSIS papers if your research interest matches with the themes of Call for Papers.
+Researchers and authors, holding a PhD, are invited to participate in the peer-review process of IJCSIS papers if your research interest matches with the themes of Call for Papers.

 Reviewers are generally expected to complete their review within a 2-3 weeks period.
 Please return manuscript by due date/deadline or recommend a competent alternate reviewer, if you are unable to review.
 Reviews should be constructive and provide feedback to the authors.
 The completed review form should be electronically returned to IJCSIS Managing Editor.

 The review process is double-blind; that is, the reviewer does not know who the manuscript author(s) is and the author(s) does not know who has reviewed the manuscript.
 All reviewers are acknowledged on IJCSIS website, after the publication.